jquery/jquery.org/pages/mission.md

 We believe that everyone should be able to access the vast content available on the web.
 This includes anyone with physical, mental, cognitive, or technological disabilities that make it more difficult to use the Internet.
 Content should be usable by people with poor network connections, slow or old devices, and assistive technologies.

-jQuery Foundation projects emphasize the importance of an an accessible web to developers to facilitate the creation of accessible content and applications.
+Foundation projects emphasize the importance of an accessible web to developers to facilitate the creation of accessible content and applications.

 ### Collaboration with the development community